bradymholt/jsh/README.md

     const contents: string = "Hello jsh from TypeScript";
     echo(contents)
     ```

+    Note: The above shebang includes 2 arguments which will not work in some enviroments.
+See [this post](https://github.com/TypeStrong/ts-node/issues/639#issuecomment-885817246) for a workaround.
 1. Run it: `chmod +x ./myscript.ts && ./myscript.ts`.

 ### ES Modules